isomerpages/mlaw-lab/_legal-services/3a-how-do-i-apply-for-legal-aid.md

       <li>Medical Report</li>
       <li>Court Orders (eg: Divorce/Maintenance (MSS)/Personal Protection Order (PPO)/etc)</li>
       <li>
-        All other documents which are relevant to your case.
+        All other documents which are relevant to your case.<br>
         <p>You may download the following lists of documents to bring on your first appointment:</p>
         <a href="/files/DocumentsToBringEngandMandarin.pdf">List of Documents in English & Chinese</a><br>
         <a href="/files/DocstoBringEngandMalay.pdf">List of Documents in English & Malay</a>